samsmit362/HismithControl/README.md

 Than low values than more accurate and often application will can control the device.
 8) **Supported video players**
 - This project now supports:
-	- **Highly recommended: VLC special build** - which provides high sync with video do to not only providing video time in milliseconds but it also provides real system time related to it and correct video playback rate, you can find it in the latest artifacts in [3rdParty VLC fork project](https://code.videolan.org/skosnits/vlc-extended-playlist-support/-/releases)
+	- VLC special build - provides highest accurate sync with video in ms, you can find it in the latest artifacts in [3rdParty VLC fork project](https://code.videolan.org/skosnits/vlc-extended-playlist-support/-/releases)
-	- Random Video Player - is also mostly accurate due to providing video time in milliseconds, but in version 1.64 it has 2 issues and 1 nice to have feature:
+	- Random Video Player - also provides good accurate sync with video in ms
-		- incorrect reported video playback rate: always report 1
-		- it doesn’t always provides correct play/pause state: if set to pause and change video position it can start to play video but still report that it is on pause
-		- it doesn’t provides real system time in milliseconds related to video time for make video sync more accurate
-	- Here Sphere - VR video player
+	- Here Sphere - VR video player, provides sync with video in ms but without sync by system time in ms
-	- Standard VLC - you can also try to use standard VLC but be aware that re-synchronization of Hismith moves and video timeline can be ~500-1000 milliseconds and there isn't any guaranty that it will work correctly.
+	- [not recommended] Standard VLC - you can also try to use standard VLC but be aware that re-synchronization of Hismith moves and video timeline can be ~500-1000 milliseconds and there isn't any guaranty that it will work correctly.
 - If you will use VLC:
 	- You will need to enable HTTP request supports in VLC according instruction from: [Play funscripts using VLC and MultiFunPlayer](https://osr.wiki/books/funscript-playback/page/play-funscripts-using-vlc-and-multifunplayer)
 	- Don't forget to align used settings with settings.xml fields: